-Nurses are the largest workforce within the medical field.
-There are so many career paths to choose within the nursing field.
-Money may not be a determining factor for many when choosing to become a nurse.
-Here are the five highest paid nursing careers.
+Nurses are the largest workforce within the medical field and there are many career paths to choose from within the nursing field.
+Money may or may not be a determining factor for many when choosing to become a nurse, but in this article you’ll learn about five of the highest paid nursing careers.

-Certified Registered Nurse Anesthetists are the highest paid in nursing.
-They make between $144,000 and $165,000 annually which is why CRNA is one of the most competitive positions in the nursing field.
+- Certified Registered Nurse Anesthetist Certified Registered Nurse Anesthetists are the highest paid in nursing.
+They make a mean annual wage of $181,040, which is why CRNA is one of the most competitive positions in the nursing field.
 The Certified Registered Nurse Anesthetist works alongside surgeons, anesthesiologists and other healthcare professionals administering all types of anesthesia for all kinds of surgeries and procedures.

-Mental Health Nurse Practitioners work in the mental health field.
+- Mental Health Nurse Practitioner Mental Health Nurse Practitioners work in the mental health field.
 Their patients range from young to the elderly.
 MHNP’s often work with psychiatrists, psychologists, social workers, and other mental healthcare providers with patients being treated with a variety of mental health issues.
-There is a large variety of subspecialities within the field, as well.
+There is a large variety of sub-specialities within the field, as well.
 Mental Health Nurse Practitioners may decide to work in a correctional facility, a mental health facility, or they can open their own practice.
-The average salary for a Mental Health Nurse Practitioner is $95,000.
+The average salary for a Mental Health Nurse Practitioner is $115,800.

-The American College of Nurse Midwives predicts that one in 10 babies will be delivered by Certified Nurse Midwives.
+- Nurse Midwife The American College of Nurse Midwives predicts that one in 10 babies will be delivered by Certified Nurse Midwives.
 The Certified Nurse Midwife used to be exclusive to women but, in recent years, more male nurses are exploring this option.
 A Certified Nurse Midwife works with Ob/Gyn’s to assist with a full range of women’s health issues from exams to neonatal care.
 They are qualified to work in medical facilities as well as right in their patients home.
-The average salary for Certified Nurse Midwives working in the United States is $84,000.
+The average salary for Certified Nurse Midwives working in the United States is $108,810.